Vlahaka/The-T.N.C.-Theseus/Theseus.md

 *Haraldson gave a proud shrug as he fell in beside him.*
 “Some perks never lose their shine.
 Let’s get back to the C.C.C.”

+*Even before stepping outside the cantina, the two commanders could already hear the surge of movement.
+Alarms blared.
+Yellow warning lights pulsed through the corridors in steady, stuttering flashes.
+Crew members stormed past in all directions, focused, driven—none stopping to salute.
+It was as if the captain and XO had become just another part of the machinery in motion.*

+*Radek and Haraldson moved quickly, pacing hard toward the C.C.C. when the overhead speakers erupted again*:

+**"Captain and Executive Officer—report to Command and Communication Center immediately."**

+*Radek caught a voice in passing—one of the crew, panicked and breathless:*
+**“What THE FUCK IS GOING On?”**

+*Neither commander responded.
+They pressed forward, urgency carving lines into their faces.*

+*Haraldson sidestepped a pair of crewmen wheeling a cart overloaded with interceptor parts, grinning like a man finally released from stillness*.

+“Finally, this ship is alive,” *he said, eyes scanning the blur of movement.*

+“I must admit, Leif,” *Radek replied between breaths*, “after so long being parked in the middle of… nothing—it does look like we’re pumping blood again.”

+*Both men stormed into the C.C.C.—and chaos greeted them like a tidal wave*.

+*The acting officer rushed to intercept Radek, weaving through the blur of shouting, overlapping chatter, console alarms, and printers spewing reams of data*.

+"Sir—gravitational arrays are detecting fifty-two ERBs forming all over our location—they’ll be here in—"

+*He was cut off as the speakers cracked to life with a surge of radio chatter from engineering:*

+- “Impulse core is now engaged.
+All metrics green on our side.
+Actual, confirm order to begin Einstein-Rosen bridge formation!”

+*Radek turned instinctively toward the nearest hardline, but another voice broke through—the radar operator:*

+“Captain!
+Fifty-two bogeys on scope, they are all ORF.
+Orders, sir?”

+*Before Radek could respond, Haraldson slammed a fist into the command table.
+His voice roared over the din:*

+"Silence!
+This is the C.C.C.!
+You are trained Navy personnel—act like it!
+Or I swear, I’ll personally throw every last one of you into the brig!"

+The room fell into sudden, brittle silence.
+Only the soft whine of alarms and the rapid ticking of printers remained.

+"Give me full ID on the 52 ships.
+Cancel the impulse jump.
+Set Condition One across the ship," *Radek ordered, his voice steady but razor-sharp as he took full command of the C.C.C.*

+*A tactical officer responded, eyes glued to the display.* "Sir, the ORF fleet appears to be entirely civili—"

+*Before he could finish, the ship-wide alert cut him off:*

+"ALL HANDS: BRACE FOR ACTIVE COMBAT.
+CONDITION ONE IS SET.
+LIVE AMMUNITION HAS BEEN AUTHORIZED."

+*Radek’s eyes narrowed.* "No military craft in that fleet?
+Confirm that."

+*The radar post snapped back,* "No, sir.
+Fifty-two vessels.
+Civilian only—no visible weapons, no tactical formations."

+*The comms lit up again with engineering:*
+- "Actual, confirm impulse jump abort.
+Repeat—confirm abort."

+*Haraldson leaned over the comms station and locked eyes with the trembling lieutenant manning the channel.*

+"Son..." *his voice dropped to a gravelly growl*, "are you going to make them wait for confirmation while we’re staring down fifty unarmed ships?"

+"No sir.
+Yes sir!" *the lieutenant snapped back into reality.*
+"Actual here—aborting impulse jump.
+Impulse protocols standing down."

+*As the tension in the room began to settle, a new flood burst through the comms—the radio chatter from all 52 ORF ships, overlapping, desperate, chaotic, each transmission cutting in and out, voices trembling:*

+- "Thank god you’re here..."
+- "We... were... hundreds..."
+- "They... while we tried to evac..."
+- "All military stayed behi—"
+- "One... unknown craft..."
+- "Thousands dead..."

+*Radek’s eyes sharpened.
+He straightened and gave a single, cold order:*
+"Jam all communications.
+All frequencies.
+All ships.
+Now."